Identification of fixations and saccades in eye-tracking data using adaptive threshold-based method: Data and methods

 Binocular coordination was assessed via Pearson correlation and linear regression on left/right eye X/Y coordinates, with fixation/saccade agreement calculated as percentage overlap.
 In the Random Pixel dataset, binocular coordination was high: Pearson correlations between left and right eyes were (r=0.9948) for the (x)-coordinate and (r=0.9748) for the (y)-coordinate.
 Framewise agreement between the two eyes’ event labels was 98.30\% for fixations and 98.34\% for saccades.
 Across the full datasets, the overall event distribution was dominated by fixations (\(\sim 92\%)\).
 In the rest of this article, we use the left eye only for the X/Y coordinates.

 The EyeLink software uses a combination of velocity and acceleration thresholds to classify saccades and fixations.
-We used the default settings (in degrees of visual angle: 30$^\circ$/s velocity, 8000$^\circ$/sec$^2$ acceleration) to extract ground truth labels per frame.
+We used the default EyeLink parser settings (30$^\circ$/s velocity, 8000$^\circ$/sec$^2$ acceleration) to extract reference event labels per frame, which serve as a practical benchmark rather than a physiological ground truth.
 To study the effect of noise in the classification algorithm, we augmented our data sample by generating a superposition of the collected trajectories with a tunable level of noise.
 These ``noisy" trajectories were then analyzed additionally to the collected eye-gaze trajectories.
 We restricted to the case of Gaussian noise, with $\varepsilon_{x,i}$ and $\varepsilon_{y,i}$, added to each observation $i$, at the location $(x_i,y_i)$: